Julian/lean.nvim/README.rst

         infoview = {
             -- Use a wider or narrower infoview. width = 50,
-            -- automatically open infoview on new tab? enable = true,
+            -- automatically open infoview on entering lean buffer in new tab? enable = true,
         },